AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Fey Races/Lightseers/Tengu.md

 ### Crow Tengu

 **Racial Attribute Bonus:** Your Intelligence score increases by 2.
 **Winged:** Your wings grant you a flying speed equal to your base walking speed, but you are unable to don medium or heavy armor while flying.
-In addition, any armor you wear besides your unarmored defense must be specialized for you, and therefore must start as having a breakage level of 1.
+In addition, any armor you wear besides your unarmored defense must be specialized for you.
+Specialized armor has a minimum [[Armor Rules#Armor Breakage and Weaknesses|breakage]] level of 1.
 **Brave the Winds:** To maneuver in the dangerous winds of the peaks, crow tengu develop the instincts to move gracefully.
 You are proficient with Acrobatics.

 ### Fox Tengu